P. K. Page: Recognition

 Page won the Governor General's Award in 1954 for The Metal and the Flower, and the Canadian Authors Association Award in 1985 for The Glass Air.

-In 1977 she was made an Officer of the Order of Canada and was promoted to Companion of the Order in 1998.
+In 1977, she was made an Officer of the Order of Canada and was promoted to Companion of the Order in 1998.
 In 2003, she was made a member of the Order of British Columbia.

 BC Lt.
 Gov. Iona Campagnolo awarded her the first Lieutenant Governor's Award for Literary Excellence in 2004, calling Page "a true Renaissance woman."
 Page was also the recipient of the 2004 Terasen Lifetime Achievement Award.

 In 2006, she was named a Fellow of the Royal Society of Canada.
 She held honorary degrees from University of Victoria (1985), University of Calgary (1989), University of Guelph (1990), Simon Fraser University (1990), University of Toronto (1998), University of Winnipeg (2001), Trent University (2004) and the University of British Columbia (2005).

-Artworks by Mimmo Paladino inspired by and incorporating her poetry were installed with Page's calligraphy text panels for exhibits in Toronto (Istituto Italiano di Cultura/Italian Government Cultural Office, October 1998), in Victoria, B.C.
-(Art Gallery of Greater Victoria, October 1999) and in Winnipeg (Winnipeg Art Gallery, January 2000).
+Artworks by Mimmo Paladino inspired by and incorporating her poetry were installed with Page's calligraphy text panels for exhibits in Toronto (Istituto Italiano di Cultura/Italian Government Cultural Office, October 1998), in Victoria, British Columbia (Art Gallery of Greater Victoria, October 1999) and in Winnipeg (Winnipeg Art Gallery, January 2000).
 Several of Page's poems have been translated into languages other than English.
 A symposium on her work, "Extraordinary Presence: The Worlds of P.K.
 Page", was held in 2002 at Trent University.

-Page was a "true Canadian literary and artistic icon," according to B.C.
-Premier Gordon Campbell.
+Page was a "true Canadian literary and artistic icon," according to British Columbia Premier Gordon Campbell.
 "As an author, poet, teacher, scriptwriter and painter, P. K. Page was an extraordinary and varied force in promoting and developing Canadian culture.
 Her efforts helped to set the stage for decades of cultural growth in our nation....
 It is the passion of people like Patricia that forged our country's cultural and artistic identity."

 The National Film Board of Canada dedicated a 38-minute documentary to her career (Still Waters, directed by Montrealer Donald Winkler), In a special issue of The Malahat Review about Page and her work, Winkler writes about filming Page for the documentary segment on her childhood.

 Coal and Roses, her last collection, was posthumously shortlisted for the Griffin Poetry Prize.

 Journey with No Maps, a biography of Page by Sandra Djwa, was published in late 2012 and was a finalist for the 2013 Charles Taylor Prize for Literary Non-Fiction.